Tristan Leavitt

-Tristan Leavitt is an American attorney who is the president of Empower Oversight as of March 2023.
+Tristan Leavitt is an American attorney and politician who is the president of Empower Oversight as of March 2023.
+He is a Republican member of the West Virginia House of Delegates, representing District 53, Kanawha County.
 He formerly served in several roles at the Merit Systems Protection Board, including member, acting chair, and general counsel.

 Early life and education

 Originally from Idaho Falls, Idaho, Leavitt earned a Bachelor of Arts degree in political science from Brigham Young University in 2007.
 At BYU, he was student body vice-president.
 He later earned a Juris Doctor degree from Georgetown University.

 Career

 Early career

 After graduating from BYU, Leavitt was hired as an intern in the office of Congressman Bill Sali, where he later was promoted to staff assistant.
 He then interned at Human Rights Without Frontiers before working on the staff of the United States House Committee on Oversight and Reform, the Senate Judiciary Committee, and as principal deputy special counsel and acting special counsel at the United States Office of Special Counsel.